 Beginning a new job and fitting in at work with a whole new set of colleagues can produce a mixed range of emotions.
 You might be excited by your new role and cant wait to start, but as the day draws closer you may be overcome with nerves and apprehension.

-You may be thinking about things such as how youre going to have to prove yourself all over again and thoughts of will I fit in with my new colleagues?
-Everybody tends to feel a little daunted to one degree or another when they start working with a new bunch of people, most of whom will have already formed a close-knit team but there are certain things you can do to help yourself fit in more quickly and Impress in Your New Job.
+You may be thinking about things such as how you’re going to have to prove yourself all over again and battling thoughts of “will I fit in with my new colleagues?”
+Everybody tends to feel a little daunted to one degree or another when they start working with a new bunch of people.
+After all, most of them will have already formed a close-knit team.
+But, there are things you can do to help yourself fit in more quickly and Impress in Your New Job.

-First Rule Remember THEY hired YOU!
+1. Remember They hired YOU!

 When HR departments are looking to recruit a new member of staff, they are looking for someone who meets all the credentials in terms of skills, personal qualities etc, which the job advertisement specified.

-What You Can do to Help Fit in
+2. What You Can do to Help Fit in

-Learning Names and Being Social at Work
+3. Learning Names and Being Social at Work

-Last Updated on 25 May 2021
+Last Updated on 30 June 2021